-Amidst the rising urbanization of Rajokri and the farmhouses, you’ll find a breath of fresh air and discover the lush green forest area of Rajokri that still thrives.
+Amidst the rising urbanisation of Rajokri and the farmhouses, you’ll find a breath of fresh air and discover the lush green forest area of Rajokri that still thrives.
 Home to many rare varieties of birds like Red Wattled Lapwing, White-Throated Kingfisher, and the cute little Prinias, it is now used as a grazing ground for the farm animals around the area.
 Drop by here, if you’re in the mood to escape the pollution and chaos of city life, and go bird-watching or enjoy a blissful walk among nature!

 Where | Rajokri Protected Forest - Rajokri

 So?
 Have you seen all of it?
 No?
 Well then, get going ASAP and check these out to know your city better.
 Happy exploring!